jimktrains/http_ng/README.md

 would be a good starting point.
 Mutual Authentication doesn't require the user to transmit their credentials over the wire.
-Combined with support from HTML and TLS (via TLS-SRP) to provide a better interface with fewer round-trips, respectivly, could provide a user-experince similar to what is currently found, while increasing security.
+Combined with support from HTML and TLS (via TLS-SRP) to provide a better interface with fewer round-trips, respectively, could provide a user-experince similar to what is currently found, while increasing security.

 Additionally, having browsers support a standard could allow `method="mutual-auth`